Logging integration #

 Where the data already is #

-Results land in Parquet under <data_dir>/runs/{date}/{timestamp}_{serial}.parquet regardless of which submission path you use (pytest plugin, LitmusClient, OpenHTF bridge — see three-stores.md for the canonical layout and the data_dir resolution chain).
-The integration patterns below all read from that store and forward the data elsewhere.
+Results land in parquet under <data_dir>/runs/{date}/{timestamp}_{run_id8}_{serial}.parquet (or {timestamp}_{run_id8}.parquet when there is no serial), regardless of which submission path you use — pytest plugin, LitmusClient, or the OpenHTF bridge.
+See data-stores.md for the canonical layout and the data_dir resolution chain.
+The integration patterns below read from that store and forward data elsewhere.

 For the on-write side, see: